 Minimum steps to reach target by a Knight | Set 1

-(4, 5) to (1, 1) (4, 5) -> (5, 3) -> (3, 2) -> (1, 1)
+(4, 5) -> (5, 3) -> (3, 2) -> (1, 1)

 We try all 8 possible positions where a Knight can reach from its position.
-If reachable position is not already visited and is inside the board, we push this state into queue with distance 1 more than its parent state.
-Finally we return distance of target position, when it gets pop out from queue.
+If the reachable position is not already visited and is inside the board, we push this state into the queue with a distance 1 more than its parent state.
+Finally, we return the distance of the target position, when it gets pop out from the queue

 This article is contributed by Utkarsh Trivedi.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.